alicogintel/SDM/README.md

 # SDM
 Code (Python2.7, TF1.4) for the Sequential Deep Matching Model for Recommder System at Taobao.
-Current version only concatins the code of deep model, and we will continuously complete the remaining parts including data processing, evaluation and runing pipline guidance for the public.
+Current version only concatins the core code of our model, and we will continuously complete the remaining parts including data processing, evaluation and runing pipline guidance for the public.

 ## Datasets
 We will release our offline datasets soon after the approval.
 The schema of raw data is shown in data/sample_data/.